 Much of Fairfax County developed from the 1950s through the 1970s, prior to requirements for stormwater controls.
 Prior to fiscal year 2010, the county's stormwater management program had been supported by the general fund.

-With the passage of the Clean Water Act, stricter state and federal regulations have been enacted that address the quality and quantity of stormwater runoff that flows to the Chesapeake Bay.
+Since the passage of the Clean Water Act, stricter state and federal regulations have been enacted to address the quality and quantity of stormwater runoff that flows to the Chesapeake Bay.

-In addition, there are more than 1,500 miles of county-owned stormwater pipes valued at more than one billion dollars.
-Approximately 250 miles of these pipes are more than 40 years old.
+In addition, there are more than 1,500 miles of county-owned stormwater pipes and conveyance channels valued at more than one billion dollars.
+Approximately 930 miles of these pipes are more than 40 years old.
 As the system ages, the county must reinvest in its stormwater infrastructure to help prevent flooding and environmental damage.